News and Blogs

 Like a phoenix rising from the ashes of the mythical fire, Kenneth Zucker rose again to promote his theories of multi-trajectory outcomes for transgender children.
 Although effectively dismissed from the Toronto CAHM in 2015 and expected to fade away into retirement,...read more

-When I was young (birth to 10-11) I had no issues with my appearance and I was comfortable.
+Written and submitted by one of my patients: When I was young (birth to 10-11) I had no issues with my appearance and I was comfortable.
 I had plenty of friends and I was a happy child.
-But from a young age I wanted long hair and I liked the dresses that girls got to wear as their school uniform.
-I was friends...read more
+But from a young age I wanted long hair and I liked the dresses that girls got to...read more

 https://www.rcog.org.uk/globalassets/documents/guidelines/gtg19vtehrt310511.pdf From the available evidence, the most convincing evidence relates to a greater risk in the 1st year of use than in subsequent years and a lack of continuing risk in those who have stopped...read more